Defining roles and responsibilities in project management

 In many projects, especially smaller projects, skills might need to overlap in order to fully utilize the individual skillsets available to you.
 The tension comes when there is a need for a specific specialism or technical skill set in order to complete a given task.
 In these cases, the more generalist skill sets of a project team may not be able to fill the gap.

-In some instances, it may be necessary to outsource, but this presents its own set of challenges, not least in getting the budget signoff required.
+In some instances, it may be necessary to outsource, but this presents its own set of challenges, not least in getting the budget signoff required and being mindful of risk management practices.

 Project management tools include a structure and framework, but flexibility is also a project requirement for adapting any given environment and the unique challenges they pose.
 A key determinant of success, however, will always be the proper definition of roles and responsibilities.
 Getting this right from the outset will make for a smoother journey, where everyone involved is engaged and in the loop.